fleetdm/fleet/articles/deploy-security-agents.md

 * **Select software package**: Click on a software package to view details.

 * **Remove software package**: From the Actions menu, select "Delete."
-Click the "Delete" button on the modal.
+Click the "Delete" button on the dialog.

-> Removing a software package from a team will not uninstall the software from the existing host(s).
+> Removing a software package from a team will cancel pending installs for hosts that are not in the middle of installing the software, but will not uninstall the software from hosts where it is already installed.

 ### Manage software with the REST API